Plymouth County Massachusetts assistance programs.

 Self Help, Inc. is a local community action agency that has a few goals, including administering energy assistance programs, they are trying to make housing more affordable by offering energy and housing rehab programs, and they try to reduce barriers to employment through the provision of free or discounted childcare and childcare resources.
 They have several offices around the Plymouth County Massachusetts area, but contact them at (508) 588-0447 to apply or learn more.

-Employment Training Programs - A decent job is critical to someone becoming self-sufficient.
+- Employment Training Programs - A decent job is critical to someone becoming self-sufficient.
 Some of what is offered is a Community Partnership Training Subsidy Program, Head Start and Child Care Parent Training, and also CDL with School Bus Training.
 There are also government grants for employment costs.

 Plymouth non-profits and churches coordinate Christmas and Thanksgiving assistance programs for struggling families.
 The priority is on helping children from low to moderate income families as well as seniors and the disabled.
 There may also be holiday help for new mothers.
 Resources provided include a free gift, article of clothing, and of course the family may be given a hot holiday meal.
 Locate free holiday help in Plymouth County.

-South Shore Housing is a government affiliated agency that runs several rent and housing programs in Plymouth County Massachusetts.
+South Shore Housing is a government affiliated agency that runs several rent as well as housing programs in Plymouth County Massachusetts.
 Families facing eviction or the homeless may get help with paying their rent or security deposits from the Residential Aid to Families in Transition Program.
 Other resources available from South Shore include section 8 housing vouchers, shelters, and transitional apartments and homes for the less fortunate and seniors.
-Learn more.
+Learn more on South Shore Housing.

-When it comes to financial support, other resources include soup kitchens; help with rent, electric bill payment assistance, and food pantries.
-The Plymouth centers also can provide free Christmas assistance and gifts or back to school supplies.
-Some will also help people leaving transitional housing access government grants for a security deposit.
+When it comes to financial support, other resources include free soup kitchens; help with rent, electric bill payment assistance, and food pantries.
+The Plymouth centers also can provide free Christmas toys, gifts or back to school supplies.
+Some will also help people leaving transitional housing apply for federal government grants for a security deposit.
 Read more on Salvation army assistance programs Plymouth County.

-Free food - For families struggling to buy groceries or that are facing hunger, pantries may be turned to.
+Free food - For families struggling to buy groceries or that are facing hunger, free pantries or spup kitchens may be turned to.
 They offer everything from a box of groceries to resources such as SNAP food stamps.
-Or if this location can’t provide you with the food that you or your family needs, find more food banks in Plymouth County.
+Or if this location can’t provide you with the food that you or your family needs, find more free food banks in Plymouth County.